croquet/croquet/historic/sdk/tutorials/0_6_events_pub_sub.md

 ## Event Handling

-Depending on where the event originates and where it is handled, the controller routes it differently:
+Depending on where the event originates and which objects are subscribed to it, the controller routes it differently:

 - _View-to-View / Model-to-Model_ - The event handler is executed immediately.